LUNchme—A networking app

 Delete is not a 1-step Decision

 Most apps don’t let users leave right away.
 They guide them through a series of steps.
+This gives users more context and time to reconsider before making a permanent decision.

 Pause is a Proven Pattern

-Many social and habit-tracking apps let users take a break instead of leaving, since engagement depends on time and context.
+Many social and habit-tracking apps let users take a break instead of leaving.
+For LunchME, a temporary pause often makes more sense than permanent deletion.

 Key Decisions